Jason94/coalton-io/README.markdown

 * Multithreading
 * Safely sharing data between threads (_coalton-io_ provides Atomic variables, MVars, MChans, a Software Transactional Memory system, Futures, Thread Pools, and more)

 The `IO` type is fast.
-Even in high-frequency hot loops, [benchmarks](benchmarks/bench.csv) show that `IO` is competitive (_within 20%-50% performance_) with iterative, non-pure Coalton code.
+Even in high-frequency hot loops, [benchmarks](benchmarks/bench.csv) show that `IO` is competitive (_within 50%-80% speed of impure Coalton_) with iterative, non-pure Coalton code.
 If hot loops don't need to execute effects inside the loop, then `IO` runs with no significant overhead.

 _coalton-io_ also extends all of this functionality for free if you want to write your own underlying effect type.